Pemmican: Energy bar for warriors, explorers... and the far-sighted

 - Form into compact bars or balls (whichever you prefer) and let cool completely.

-Modern variants and adaptations
+Modern variations and adaptations

 Exceptional nutritional value

-Practical conservation and consumption
+Practical storage and consumption